NaoWasTaken/CHD-Burden-Model/README.md

 ## Reproducibility

 All model equations and parameters are explicitly defined in the codebase to allow transparent reproduction and modification of results.

+Running the main model script regenerates the outputs used in the analysis.

 The repository is intended to serve as the computational appendix for the associated research analysis.